- Posted by Amy

 Do you have a skill that others would love to learn?
 Something that comes naturally to you but other people may not find it so easy?
 I have considered teaching online, but haven’t had the guts to do it yet.
 I would like to think that I will be brave enough one day.
 The reason I am nervous is that you have to create videos.
 I may try and dip my toe in the water one day and attempt to do Facebook live as a first step!

 If technology isn’t you’re thing and you don’t want to make money online then child minding may be perfect for you.
 You can spend all of your time with your child (or children) and they will enjoy the stimulation of constant playdates.

 I live in the UK and there are laws here that mean you can’t just start charging to look after other peoples children, you have to register as a child minder.
 I think the rules are different between Scotland and England so it’s best to check these details for where you live.

-If you want to take action immediately, or just want a tool for planning your month then make sure you access my free 6 page monthly planner.
-It includes a front page to brainstorm your goals and dreams for the month.
+If you want to take action immediately, or just want a tool for planning your days and months then make sure you check out my 23 page calendar, weekly and monthly and daily planner.
+It includes a page to brainstorm your goals for the month.
+A page to decide what your priorities are and what actions you need to take.
 The planner is then followed by a page for each week in the month and a space for notes at the end.